webfarmer/decisionsai/README.md

 "Create a new text file on my desktop called vegetables.txt and put a list of 15 vegetables in it.
 Then open the file."

 Watch what happens :)

-## License

-This project is licensed under the CRYSTAL LOGIC (PTY) LTD COMMUNITY LICENSE AGREEMENT.
-See the [LICENSE.md](LICENSE.md) file for details.

 ## Voice Commands